Jeremie-Bonneau/Bonneau-et-al-2023-MilneFiord-MITgcm/README.txt

-These are the necessary files to rerun the numerical experiment b:
+These are the necessary files to rerun the numerical experiment by:
 Bonneau, J., Laval, B. E., Mueller, D., Hamilton, A. K., Forrest, A. L. 2024.
 Unsteady Circulation in a Glacial Fjord: a Multiyear Modelling Study of Milne Fiord.
 Journal of Geophysical Research: Oceans

 Steps: